Sacramento Audio Waffle and NorCal NoiseFest Video Standards (Added 2023-05-27)

 Additionally the Tascam DR40X (the upgrade of the DR40) added an interface feature to their new version.
 This means that it will pass audio from the built in microphones or the XLR/Phono inputs on the device to your computer.
 If you’re only working with 2 lines, stereo from your mixer, then this is a really good product to pick up because you also have the portable recording capabilities that it has to offer.

 Audio quality should be at least 16bit WAV 44.1khz.
 Do NOT encode your final track into an MP3 format.
 MP3’s are compressed so they take up less disk space but audio quality is lost in the process.

 For video there are A LOT of options for you.
-And if we’re talking specifically video for the Noise Fest or waffle, I will recommend contacting that video editor friend to put together some fancy edits if you do not have this ability yourself.
+And if we’re talking specifically video for the Noise Fest or waffle, I will recommend contacting a video editor friend to put together some fancy edits if you do not have this ability yourself.
 Many performers so far have been using this time to stretch out their video editing capabilities and have been submitting quality music videos and art pieces to accompany their audio works.

 If your only camera available is the one on your phone check the manufacturer site to confirm if the video quality will output a resolution of 1920×1080 and 25-60 fps (frames per second).